 Jl.
 Dewi Sita No. 9C, Ubud

-By the same peeps who own Locavore NXT, Nusantara is the place to try a broad palate of exceptional Indonesian dishes.
+By the same peeps who own Locavore NXT, Nusantara is the place to try a broad range of exceptional Indonesian dishes.
 The name means archipelago, a nod to Indonesia’s 17000 islands and the 3000 or so national dishes that call them home.
-This regional diversity reveals itself on a menu that includes perkedel nike (corn fritters with salted fish and turmeric from North Sulawesi), babi goreng (fried pork belly marinated in shallots and ginger from Flores) and ayam bakar (grilled chicken with aromatic spices and coconut milk from Lombok).
+The diversity reveals itself on a menu that includes perkedel nike (corn fritters with salted fish and turmeric from North Sulawesi), babi goreng (fried pork belly marinated in shallots and ginger from Flores) and ayam bakar (grilled chicken with aromatic spices and coconut milk from Lombok).
 Balinese food gets a look-in too.
 Basa manis, for example is a mud crab dish with green mango moringa and coconut from Cemagi, near Canggu.
-Who knew?

 Rüsters